Tuning competition between charge order and superconductivity in the square-lattice $t$-$t'$-$J$ model: Introduction

 On the other hand, there is growing evidence that electron-phonon couplings (EPC) are also relevant in some cuprate materials~\cite{Exp_EPC0,Exp_EPC1,Exp_EPC2,Exp_EPC3,Exp_EPC4,Exp_EPC5,Exp_EPC6,Exp_EPC7,Exp_EPC8,eph_shenzhixun_2021}.
-For example, the combined spectroscopic and theoretical studies of one-dimensional cuprate Ba$_{2-x}$Sr$_x$CuO$_{3+\delta}$ have unveiled an anomalously strong nearest-neighbor (NN) attractive interaction~\cite{eph_shenzhixun_2021,eph2_shenzhixun_2021} that may originate from EPC.
+For example, the combined spectroscopic and theoretical studies of one-dimensional cuprate Ba$_{2-x}$Sr$_x$CuO$_{3+\delta}$ have unveiled an anomalously strong nearest-neighbor (NN) attractive interaction~\cite{eph_shenzhixun_2021}, which can be derived from the Holstein EPC in the antiadiabatic limit (large phonon frequency limit)~\cite{eph2_shenzhixun_2021}.
 The experimental findings have stimulated broad interests in the additional attractive interaction in Hubbard model~\cite{linhaiqing_2021,jiangmi_2022,matianxing_2022,wanghaoxin_2022_1D,Qu_HubbardV_2022,Peng_2023,changjun_2023,xu2024,eph3_shenzhixun_2023,Cheng_PRB_2024}.
 It has been found that in the SC or quasi-long-range SC phases, SC order can be further enhanced by a moderate NN density attractive interaction~\cite{Qu_HubbardV_2022,Peng_2023,changjun_2023,xu2024}.
-Meanwhile, EPC has been considered directly in the Hubbard and $t$-$J$ models, such as the Holstein EPC~\cite{wangyao_PRR_2020,eph_Karakuzu_2022,eph_wangyao,Dobry_1995} and Su-Schrieffer-Heeger (SSH) EPC~\cite{zhangchao_eph_2023,eph2_lizixiang_2022,eph_wanghaoxin,Xing_SSH_2023,Tanjaroon_eph_2023}.
+Meanwhile, EPC has been considered directly in the Hubbard and $t$-$J$ models, such as the Holstein EPC~\cite{wangyao_PRR_2020,eph_Karakuzu_2022,eph_wangyao,Dobry_1995,Clay_PRL_2005,Tam_PRB_2007,Tezuka_PRB_2007} and Su-Schrieffer-Heeger (SSH) EPC~\cite{zhangchao_eph_2023,eph2_lizixiang_2022,eph_wanghaoxin,Sous_PRB_2023,Sous_PRL_2018,Xing_SSH_2023,Tanjaroon_eph_2023}.
 In the Hubbard-SSH model, DMRG study on the four-leg system finds that the cooperation of EPC and Hubbard repulsion can suppress CDW order and lead to a Luther-Emery liquid phase with coexisted quasi-long-range SC and CDW orders~\cite{eph_wanghaoxin}.
 These findings naturally trigger the interests in the questions including whether a moderate EPC can generally suppress CDW orders and stabilize a SC, and whether the cooperation of $t'$ and EPC can make it easier to obtain a SC phase.